 Between competition and monopoly lies oligopoly, which signifies a market with few sellers.
 Just as some markets may be "natural monopolies," some may be "natural oligopolies" in the sense that some markets cannot support more than a few efficient producers.
-26 In an oligopoly, individual firms are large enough to have some control over market price, and rivalry between firms may be more active and intense than under competition - which is characterized by anonymous rivalry.
+In an oligopoly, individual firms are large enough to have some control over market price, and rivalry between firms may be more active and intense than under competition - which is characterized by anonymous rivalry.
 Under oligopoly, prices tend to be higher than under competition, and sellers may try to differentiate their products by advertising and using "brand names."
 Indeed, one of the differences between competition and oligopoly is the emphasis on advertising, brand names, and product differentiation.

 Oligopolistic behavior may be thought of as a form of game in which players know each other, recognize their interdependence, and take each other's reactions into account when making a decision.
-Rivalry among oligopolists may be intense and, at times, painful.
-Thus, incentives for collusion may exist.
-Collusion is, of course, illegal, but it does happen - sometimes it is overt; at other times, it is covert or tacit - firms may develop a "don't rock the boat" or "live and let live" attitude.
-Both overt and tacit collusion are illegal.
+Rivalry among oligopolists may be intense and, at

-In this context, subsidy-free pricing requires that the firm must price its competitive services to recover at least the "cost" of providing them (generally based on some version of long-run incremental cost).
+&lt;sup>25 In this context, subsidy-free pricing requires that the firm must price its competitive services to recover at least the "cost" of providing them (generally based on some version of long-run incremental cost).
 In addition, if a firm provides unbundled wholesale services or elements to other firms, the prices of its retail service offerings must cover the imputed prices of the underlying unbundled services or elements.

-26 The technology of production and the size of market demand combine to determine how many efficient producers can exist.
+&lt;sup>26 The technology of production and the size of market demand combine to determine how many efficient producers can exist.
 An efficient producer is able to operate at a level or scale of output such that average cost is minimized.
 This scale of operation is sometimes called the "minimum efficient scale."